 Capers Jones/Olivier Bonsignour: When Capers Jones first started collecting data in the 1970’s every additional location to a project reduced productivity by about 5%.
 For one large system in the 1970’s that involved a dozen locations in Europe and the United States, the cost of air fare and travel was actually more expensive than the cost of the source code.

-Today in 2011 with the internet, intranets, wiki groups, Skype and Google phone calls, webinars and other convenient methods for sharing data and communication,
+Today in 2011 with the internet, intranets, wiki groups, Skype and Google phone calls, webinars and other convenient methods for sharing data and communication, there is no real difference between distributed teams and co-located teams assuming state of the art communication channels are deployed.

 It would be technically possible to have three teams located 8 hours apart and send each day’s work to the next team at the end of first shift.
 This would provide 24-hour around the clock development with zero overtime because every team would be working only during their first shift.